MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 ## Lab scenario

-Your organization has decided to use security groups in Azure AD to manage licenses.
+Your organization has decided to use security groups in Microsoft Entra ID to manage licenses.
 You need to configure a new security group and assign a license to that group and verify group member license's have been updated.

 #### Estimated time: 25 minutes